Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/Readme.md

 <p>Mozilla finally removed all XBL bindings from firefox, so in advance of the removal of the posibility to inject JS scripts through <b>userchrome.xml</b>, I decided to update the patching method to another one that doesn't rely on this.</p>
 <p>If you are still using the old userchrome.xml method, you can keep using it until Mozilla decides to deprecate XUL completelly, in which case it will stop working and you will have to use the new one explained below.</p>

-<p>For this method, we use the files inside the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions/JS%20Loader">JS Loader</a> folder.</p>

 <p>As with every other method, if some changes of your script aren't getting updated after changing it and restarting Firefox, <b>the first thing to try is to delete the start up cache files for the changes of any <i>*.uc.js</i> files (like the multi-row one, or the bookmarks toggler) to take effect</b>.</p>

 <p>To clear the start up cache you have to type <code>about:profiles</code> on firefox URL bar, go to that page, open the local profile directory through that page, and then delete all files inside the "startupCache" folder.</p>